5208980/pol-template/content/01_deploy_your_first_token/06_set/README.md

 #### Call the set Method

 First, locate the set function in your contract interface.
-In the input field, type **"Vitalik"** (with quotes) and click "Transact."
+In the input field, type **Vitalik** and click "Transact."
 MetaMask will prompt you to confirm the transaction—approve it and wait for the transaction to be processed.

 #### Verify the Contract's State